zackforbing/ruby-submissions/1602/night_writer/template.md

-Assessed By:

-Repo:

-Notes:

 ## Evaluation Rubric

 The project will be assessed with the following rubric:

 ### 1. Overall Functionality

-* 4: Application follows the complete spec and one extension
+* 4: Application follows the complete spec and two extensions
-* 3: Application encrypts, decrypts, and cracks files as described
+* 3: Application follows the complete spec and one extension
-* 2: Application is missing one of the three operations
+* 2: Application converts to Braille and back successfully
-* 1: Application is missing two operations or crashes during normal usage
+* 1: Application only converts to Braille or from Braille

 ### 2. Fundamental Ruby & Style